streetsidesoftware/cspell/rfc/rfc-0002 improve dictionary suggestions/README.md

 # The Algorithm

 The current algorithm uses a Levenshtein like algorithm to calculate the edit cost.
 This is different from Hunspell which tries to morph the misspelled word in many possible ways to see if it exists in the dictionary.
-This can be very expensive, therefor it is not used.
+This can be very expensive, therefore it is not used.

 ## A two step process